rendaw/pyxyzygy/docs/project_section.md

 * **1** / The project tree

-   The project is composed of a number of scenes, and each scene has layers.
+   A project in pyxyzyg is composed of layers.

-   Any root layer in the tree is a "scene".
-Scenes are drawn separately - you can only view one scene at a time.

-   Layers and scenes are shown in this tree.
+   Layers at the root of the project tree (layers with no parent layers) are "scenes" - scenes are viewed separately.
+You can turn any layer into a scene by moving it to the root of the tree.

+   In the above image the layer named "Group" forms a scene, and "Palette layer" is a non-scene.

+   Note: If you just want to view some layers without the rest of the scene, you can change the viewed layer as described below, which is quicker than making a new scene.

    Disabled layers/scenes have their names faded.
 When a layer with linked copies is selected, those copies will be shown in bold.

 ## Viewing and editing